schwartzadev/aschwartz.me/src/writing/social-mapping.md

 # Insider

-From around August, 2021 through November, 2021 I worked on a social media app.
+From around August 2021 through November 2021 I worked on a social media app.
 The project, insider, was to be a social mapping platform—a more personal way to find new places to explore and travel.
 I came very close to releasing a MVP of this app, but ultimately chose not to.
 Here’s why.

 ## The premise